pemcg/manageiq-automation-howto-guide/chapter16/integrating_with_satellite_6.md

 ```

-We need to ensure that we only register Linux VMs with Satellite, and we can select a Host Group by testing the VM operating\_system object's _product\_name_ attribute (we're only provisioning RHEL 6 or 7, both x86_64):
+We need to ensure that we only register Linux VMs with Satellite, and we can select a Host Group by testing the VM operating\_system object's `.product_name` attribute (we're only provisioning RHEL 6 or 7, both x86_64):

 ```ruby
 ...